Consulta OnLine (periodico online) ISSN 1971-9892

 the Court appears to be more cautious, reducing the political level of its

-basis possible and the ability to prioritise extrajudicial solutions to
+the ability to prioritise extrajudicial solutions to disputes that arise.

 LARA TRUCCO